Population transfer: Native American relocations

-In the 19th century, the United States government removed an estimated number of 100,000 Native Americans to federally-owned and -designated Indian reservations.
+In the 19th century, the United States government removed an estimated number of 100,000 Native Americans to federally owned and federally designated Indian reservations.
 Native Americans were removed from the Eastern to the Western States.
 The most well-known removals were those of the 1830s from the Southeast, starting with the Choctaw people.
 Under the 1830 Indian Removal Act, the Five Civilized Tribes were relocated from their place, east of the Mississippi River, to the Indian Territory in the west.
 The process resulted in great social dislocation for all, numerous deaths, and the "Trail of Tears" for the Cherokee Nation.
 Resistance to Indian removal led to several violent conflicts, including the Second Seminole War in Florida.

 As part of the California Genocide, in August 1863, all Konkow Maidu were to be sent to the Bidwell Ranch in Chico and then be taken to the Round Valley Reservation at Covelo in Mendocino County.
 Any Indians remaining in the area were to be shot.
 Maidu were rounded up and marched under guard west out of the Sacramento Valley and through to the Coastal Range.
 461 Native Americans started the trek, 277 finished.
 They reached Round Valley on 18 September 1863.

 The Long Walk of the Navajo refers to the 1864 relocation of the Navajo people by the US government in a forced walk from their land in what is now Arizona to eastern New Mexico.
 The Yavapai people were forcibly marched from Camp Verde Reservation to San Carlos Apache Indian Reservation, Arizona, on February 27, 1875, following the Yavapai War.
 The federal government restricted Plains Indians to reservations following several Indian Wars in which Indians and European Americans fought over lands and resources.
 Indian prisoners of war were held at Fort Marion and Fort Pickens in Florida.

 After the Yavapai Wars 375 Yavapai perished in Indian Removal deportations out of 1,400 remaining Yavapai.

 General Order No. 11 (1863)

-General Order No. 11 is the title of a Union Army decree issued during the American Civil War on 25 August 1863, forcing the evacuation of rural areas in four counties in western Missouri.
-That followed extensive insurgency and guerrilla warfare.
-The Army cleared the area to deprive the guerrillas of local support.
+General Order No. 11 is the title of a Union Army decree which was issued during the American Civil War on 25 August 1863, forcing the evacuation of rural areas in four counties in western Missouri.
+That decree was issued in response to an extensive insurgency and widespread guerrilla warfare.
+The Army cleared the area in an attempt to deprive the guerrillas of local support.
 Union General Thomas Ewing issued the order, which affected all rural residents regardless of their loyalty.
 Those who could prove their loyalty to the Union were permitted to stay in the region but had to leave their farms and move to communities near military outposts.
 Those who could not do so had to vacate the area altogether.

-In the process, Union forces caused considerable property destruction and deaths because of conflicts.
+In the process, Union forces caused considerable property destruction and a large number of deaths because of conflicts.